Regulation Z: What It Is And How It Protects Mortgage Borrowers

 Regulation Z requires that creditors provide consumers with certain disclosures – including the actual cost of the loan and all its terms and conditions.
 Reg Z also provides protections for consumers as they shop around for loans or lines of credit.

 The Truth in Lending Act and Regulation Z are often used interchangeably – basically, Regulation Z is the regulation that implements the Truth in Lending Act.

-The Truth In Lending Act And Regulation Z, A History
+The Truth In Lending Act And Regulation Z: A History

 The Truth in Lending Act (which includes Regulation Z) was enacted in 1968 as part of the Consumer Credit Protection Act.

-This is in part due to the fact that there was no standardized format or disclosures that lenders had to use when presenting offers, meaning that it was often difficult to understand exactly how much a given loan would cost overall.
+Prior to the TILA, it was hard for consumers to shop around and compare credit offers.
+This was in part due to the fact that lenders didn’t have to use a standardized format or standardized disclosures when presenting offers, so it was often difficult to understand exactly how much a loan would cost overall.

-The first disclosure you’ll receive will be included as part of your Loan Estimate document.
+The first disclosure will be included as part of your Loan Estimate document.
 This disclosure will list all the details of your proposed loan, including the loan amount, your interest rate, closing costs, estimated monthly payment – including your estimated tax and insurance costs – and whether any of your costs can change after closing.

 Right Of Rescission